-based on an imaging scheme is the increased dynamic range due to the spatially inhomogeneous MW field of the CPW, which enables the simultaneous detection of weak and strong MW signals in different parts of the spectrum.
+An advantageous feature of our spectrum analyzer based on an imaging scheme is the increased dynamic range due to the spatially inhomogeneous MW field of the CPW, which enables the simultaneous detection of weak and strong MW signals in different parts of the spectrum.
 Weak signals are most sensitively detected close to the CPW, while at the same time strong signals at other frequencies can be detected with similarly high spectral resolution in the imaging region far from the CPW.

-4. Sensitivity
+D. Sensitivity

-The minimum MW power in the measurement of Fig. 4(b) is $P{\rm MW} = -22$ dBm, detected in 2.2 s integration time with signal-to-noise ratio SNR = 1.7.
+The minimum MW power in the measurement of Fig. 5(b) is $P{\rm MW} = -22$ dBm, detected in 2.2 s integration time with SNR = 1.7.
 Here, the noise is obtained from a similar image without applied MW signal.
 Normalized to 1 s integration time and SNR = 1 this corresponds to a detection limit of $P{\rm MW} = -23$ dBm, where $P{\rm MW}$ refers to the input coaxial cable of the current setup.
-We also estimate the expected noise on $\Sigma_u(\Delta OD{MW})$ due to photon shot noise (PSN), which corresponds to a minimum detectable MW power of ~ -24 dBm in 1 s integration time under the current experimental conditions, see Fig. 4(b).
-The PSN on the images could be decreased by employing higher probe power, since the camera full well capacity is not exhausted by the current setting.
-However, this would also cause re-pumping of the vapor by the probe light, decreasing the ΔOD{MW} signal.
-The probe power in the experiment is a compromise between these effects.
-MW power sensitivity is also limited by the low duty cycle of the detection system, with camera digitization consuming most of the frame time (~ 4 ms for the current image size).
-Higher sensitivities are envisaged for improved experimental parameters, see Sec.
-VI below.
+We also estimate the expected noise on $\Sigma_y(\Delta OD{\rm MW})$ due to photon shot noise (PSN), which corresponds to a minimum detectable MW power of ~ -24 dBm in 1 s integration time under the current experimental conditions; see Fig. 5(b).
+The PSN on the images could be decreased by employing higher probe power, since the camera